TickTalk 5 Review (2026): Better Battery & Smarter GPS

 Location update frequency is configurable in the parent app.
 You can choose from intervals ranging from every 1 minute to every 10 minutes.
 More frequent updates drain battery faster, naturally.
 I settled on 5-minute intervals as a compromise between awareness and battery life, and found this provided a perfectly usable tracking experience.

 Geofencing works well.
 I set up three zones: home, school, and the neighborhood park.
-Notifications when my son entered or left these zones were consistent, typically firing within 1-2 minutes of the actual crossing.
+Notifications when our tester entered or left these zones were consistent, typically firing within 1-2 minutes of the actual crossing.
 There were a few occasions where the exit notification was delayed by up to 5 minutes, but no instances where it failed to fire entirely.

 Compared to competitors, the TickTalk 4's GPS performance is on par with the Xplora X6Play and slightly better than the Cosmo JrTrack 2 in my testing.
 The Garmin Bounce, with Garmin's deep GPS expertise, edges out the TickTalk 4 in pure outdoor accuracy, but the difference is marginal in real-world parenting scenarios.

-Video calling gets the headlines, but the TickTalk 4 has a full suite of communication features that my son used daily.
+Video calling gets the headlines, but the TickTalk 4 has a full suite of communication features that our tester used daily.

 Voice Calls: Standard voice calls work exactly as you'd expect.
 Call quality is good -- the speaker is loud enough for outdoor use, and the microphone picks up the wearer's voice clearly.
 Calls connect to any phone number in the approved contacts list, not just TickTalk app users.
 This is a meaningful advantage over the video-only limitation.

 Voice Messages: Think of these as walkie-talkie-style messages.
-My son can press and hold to record a voice clip, which gets sent to a contact through the TickTalk app.
-This became my son's preferred communication method for non-urgent messages, especially short updates like "I'm at Jake's house" or "Coming home soon."
+Our tester can press and hold to record a voice clip, which gets sent to a contact through the TickTalk app.
+This became his preferred communication method for non-urgent messages, especially short updates like "I'm at a friend's house" or "Coming home soon."
 Messages send and receive reliably with only a few seconds of delay.

 Text Messages: The watch can receive pre-set text messages and emoji.
 My son can respond using a set of pre-written quick replies or emoji reactions.
 He can't type out free-form text, which is a reasonable design choice given the screen size.
 I configured about a dozen quick replies ("On my way," "Yes," "No," "Call me," etc.) and that covered most situations.